“Man plans, God laughs”? “The best laid plans of mice and men often go awry”?

 - And, finally – I re-captured a passion I have.
 I always loved cooking but life is just too busy to relax into it.
 Now that I have been the chief cook – I am having fun with the sensuality and creativity of cooking.
 I’m putting this on my 2 hours a day list from now on!

 We all are tested.
-I was when my marriage fell apart and my debt wasn’t going away, and when I was sidetracked from going to the next level of my business by someone else’s needs.
+I was when my marriage fell apart.
+When my debt wasn’t going away.
+When I was sidetracked from going to the next level of my business by someone else’s needs.

-The best laid plans sometimes have to take a backseat so that we can learn more about ourselves and our relationships and about how we respond when “God laughs”.
-I just looked at the list of 6 “discoveries” and realize that all the things that I did to manage the present circumstances are ways I want to and need to be in my life and business when it gets fully back on track.
+The best laid plans sometimes have to take a backseat so that we can learn more about ourselves and our relationships.
+To be aware of how we respond when “God laughs”.
+I just looked at the list of 6 “discoveries” again.
+I realize that all the things that I did to manage the present circumstances are ways I want to and need to be in my life and business when it gets fully back on track.

 I wish you health, joy and presence in the New Year whether you are on track or detoured by the unexpected.